k8-mb/k8-mb.github.io/_posts/2018-06-22-negotiation.md

 I point out that I have accepted to pay, _pending the condition that the flat would have been delivered on 16th October_.
 Mr. Klugsberger turns pale, and mumbles that he told me that a few more days could be needed.
 He told me?
-Not really.
-Besides, I had to _write_ my intention to pay, but clearly I do not deserve a written notification if his planes change.
+No, he did not.
+Besides, I had to _write_ my intention to pay, but clearly I do not deserve a written notification when his planes change.

 Mr. Martins checks the material and says that it is not _massiv-parkett_, as claimed by Mr. Klugsberger.
 Who is getting even